* According to JD Power & Associates

 When you know what car you want, you can have the dealers compete for your business without leaving home.
-Once you have submitted a request for free price quotes, and been contacted by the Internet Sales Managers (ISM) in your area (or out of your area, depending on how far you are willing to go to save an extra buck), tell them that you are doing competitive bidding and you want the “drive it off the lot” price including all of the fees.
-If they tell you that they don't do competitive bidding, then tell them that they just lost your business and that the next dealer will get your money.
-The idea behind this is that you can bid the dealers against each other without ever having to visit the lot.
+Once you have submitted a request for free price quotes, and been contacted by the Internet Sales Managers in your area (or out of your area, depending on how far you are willing to go to save an extra buck), tell them that you are doing competitive bidding and you want the “drive it off the lot” price including all of the fees.
+If they tell you that they don't provide price quotes, then tell them that they just lost your business and that the next dealer will get your money.
+The idea behind this is that you can get dealers to compete against each other for your business without ever having to visit the lot.

 BOTTOM LINE: There are many variables that go into selecting your next new car.
 How much you can afford, what you like, and what is practical are the most influential factors.
 No matter how much you like a car, breaking your bank to drive it is the last thing you should do.
 Be patient, do your homework and you will be happy because a new car, no matter what it is, is always fun!